Braze (NASDAQ:BRZE) PT Lowered to $60.00 at Canaccord Genuity Group

-Braze (NASDAQ:BRZE – Get Rating) had its target price lowered by Canaccord Genuity Group from $85.00 to $60.00 in a report issued on Thursday morning, Benzinga reports.
+Braze (NASDAQ:BRZE – Get Rating) had its target price trimmed by Canaccord Genuity Group from $85.00 to $60.00 in a report issued on Thursday, The Fly reports.
 The brokerage currently has a buy rating on the stock.

-Several other equities analysts also recently issued reports on the stock.
-Canaccord Genuity Group cut their price target on shares of Braze from $85.00 to $60.00 and set a buy rating for the company in a report on Thursday. initiated coverage on shares of Braze in a research report on Monday, December 13th.
-They issued a buy rating and a $85.00 price objective for the company.
-Zacks Investment Research upgraded shares of Braze from a sell rating to a hold rating in a research report on Monday, February 21st.
-Barclays initiated coverage on shares of Braze in a research report on Monday, December 13th.
-They issued an overweight rating and a $95.00 price objective for the company.
-Finally, William Blair initiated coverage on shares of Braze in a research report on Monday, December 13th.
-They issued an outperform rating for the company.
-One analyst has rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
-According to data from MarketBeat, the company currently has a consensus rating of Buy and a consensus target price of $74.23.
+BRZE has been the subject of several other reports.
+Piper Sandler decreased their price objective on shares of Braze from $85.00 to $65.00 and set an overweight rating for the company in a research note on Thursday.
+JMP Securities boosted their price objective on shares of Braze from $86.00 to $90.00 and gave the stock a market outperform rating in a research note on Tuesday, December 21st.
+Barclays started coverage on shares of Braze in a research note on Monday, December 13th.
+They set an overweight rating and a $95.00 price objective for the company.
+The Goldman Sachs Group decreased their target price on shares of Braze from $100.00 to $60.00 and set a buy rating for the company in a research note on Wednesday, March 16th.
+Finally, Cowen started coverage on shares of Braze in a research note on Monday, December 13th.
+They issued an outperform rating and a $100.00 target price for the company.
+One research analyst has rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $72.69.

-In related news, General Counsel Susan Wiseman sold 4,785 shares of Braze stock in a transaction that occurred on Tuesday, January 11th.
-The shares were sold at an average price of $67.24, for a total transaction of $321,743.40.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+In related news, General Counsel Susan Wiseman sold 4,785 shares of the company’s stock in a transaction on Tuesday, January 11th.
+The shares were sold at an average price of $67.24, for a total value of $321,743.40.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.

-A number of institutional investors and hedge funds have recently made changes to their positions in BRZE.
-WINTON GROUP Ltd bought a new position in Braze in the fourth quarter valued at approximately $206,000.
-Renaissance Capital LLC bought a new position in Braze in the fourth quarter valued at approximately $277,000.
-Millennium Management LLC bought a new position in Braze in the fourth quarter valued at approximately $324,000.
-Geode Capital Management LLC bought a new position in Braze in the fourth quarter valued at approximately $328,000.
-Finally, BlackRock Inc. bought a new position in Braze in the fourth quarter valued at approximately $396,000.
-1.92% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of the business.
+WINTON GROUP Ltd acquired a new stake in shares of Braze during the fourth quarter worth $206,000.
+Renaissance Capital LLC acquired a new stake in shares of Braze during the fourth quarter worth $277,000.
+Millennium Management LLC acquired a new stake in shares of Braze during the fourth quarter worth $324,000.
+Geode Capital Management LLC acquired a new stake in shares of Braze during the fourth quarter worth $328,000.
+Finally, BlackRock Inc. acquired a new stake in shares of Braze during the fourth quarter worth $396,000.
+1.92% of the stock is currently owned by institutional investors.

 Braze Company Profile (Get Rating)